 Thus, Jean became one of the many victims known as “The Disappeared,” who are believed to be secretly murdered and buried in Northern Ireland.
 In later recollections of the events by Brendan Hughes to Belfast Project’s Anthony McIntyre, the former IRA member claimed that the paramilitary organization found a radio transmitter, which would be used to pass information about the republicans to the British, in the woman’s flat.
 Furthermore, he accused Jean of using her children as spies to gather information and share it with the British Army.
 Nonetheless, Jean’s children have denied all such claims.

-By 1973, shortly after Jean McConville’s initial disappearance, her kids were separated and put in homes.
+By 1973, weeks after Jean McConville’s initial disappearance, her kids were separated and put in homes.
 The children remained in the dark about their mother’s fate.
 Eventually, in 1999, the Independent Commission for the Location of Victims’ Remains was established, which sought to locate “The Disappeared” individuals.
 The same year, the Provisional IRA—who had denied involvement in Jean’s death so far—admitted to her murder.
 The IRA maintained that her abduction and subsequent murder were a result of her alleged actions as an informant.
-On August 27, 2003, a civilian discovered Jean’s body at the Shelling Hill Beach during a walk.
+On August 27, 2003, a civilian discovered Jean’s body at Shelling Hill Beach, County Louth, during a walk.
 As per police reports, Jean died of a bullet wound to the head.

 No One Has Been Convicted of Jean McConville’s Murder Yet

 Even after the IRA admitted to Jean McConville’s murder, no select individual could be pinned down for the event, leaving the murder case cold.
 However, in 2010, statements emerged from Brendan Hughes and Dolours Price, admitting to involvement in Jean’s death.
 Additionally, both claimed the order for her death was given by the then-President of the Sinn Féin party, Gerry Adams.
-On his part, Adams has continued to deny the accusation of his involvement with the IRA.
+On his part, Adams has continued to deny the accusation of his involvement with the IRA or Jean’s murder.

 In 2011, the Police Service of Northern Ireland (PSNI) gained access to interview transcripts between Brenden Hughes, Dolours Price, and the Belfast Project.
-Although this led to the arrests of a few ex-IRA members, including the former IRA Chief of Staff Ivor Bell, no murder conviction took place.
+Although this led to the arrests of a few ex-IRA members, including the former IRA Chief of Staff Ivor Bell— who was charged with aiding and abetting—no murder conviction took place.
 During this time, Adams, who faced the possibility of arrest, organized an interview with the Antrim police station in regard to the case of Jean’s murder.
 Still, after an arrest and interrogation, Adams was released from custody without any charge.
 “I believe that the killing of Jean McConville and the secret burial of her body was wrong and a grievous injustice to her and her family,” Adams has said about Jean McConville.
 “Well-publicized, malicious allegations have been made against me.
 I reject these.”

 Patrick Radden Keefe Alleges Marian Price’s Involvement in Jean’s Murder